-If you want to add a gas cooktop to your living space, the GE JGP5030SLSS (view at Home Depot) is our top pick.
+If you want to add a gas cooktop to your living space, the GE JGP5030SLSS 30-inch Gas Cooktop is our top pick.
 Its five burners are precise and powerful, compatible with a griddle, and able to comfortably fit large cookware.
 Looking to spend less on your new appliance?
-The Empava EMPV-30GC5B70C (view at Lowe's) doesn't have smart features or a customizable finish but does have five burners that are easy to clean in between meals.
+The Empava EMPV-30GC5B70C 30-inch Gas Stove Cooktop doesn't have smart features or a customizable finish, but does have five burners that are easy to clean in between meals.

 What to Look for in a Gas Cooktop

 A gas cooktop's size is measured in inches and refers to the width of the appliance.
 To find the right size for you, you'll want to consider how much space you have in your kitchen to use and install your new appliance.
 For instance, some gas cooktops can slide into your countertops, while others can be installed over a wall oven.
 The most common size for a cooktop is 30 inches.
 If you want more or fewer burners, though, you can also find models that are 12, 30, or 48 inches wide.